Bios4Biol/intronSeeker/paper/paper.md

 IntronSeeker parameters impacts.
 Graphics have been built on 10 samples of Arabidopsis thaliana data with powerlow abundance (1.2).
 Details are available in data/ directory.

+**A** Impact of coverage on detection.
-**A** Coverage impact on detection: Increasing the coverage allows to quickly lose false candidates with a very limited impact on the number of true candidates (Arabidopsis thaliana data, powerlow abundance).
+Increased coverage means that false candidates are quickly lost, with very limited impact on the number of true candidates (tested with Arabidopsis thaliana data and powerlow abundance).

-**B** Filter candidates on border improve detection.
+**B** Filter candidates on border improves detection.
 DPratio =DPin/(DPbefore+DPafter)

 **C** Filter candidates on candidat length.